1958 Lebanese presidential election: Aftermath

 Eddé conceded after the election's results were announced.
 On 4 August, Chehab announced that he would work towards unity and stability in Lebanon and that the foremost of his aims "is the withdrawal of foreign troops."
 Chehab was elected to a six-year term and took office on 23 September.
-The capital city of Beirut was patrolled by numerous troops and placed under a lockdown for all of the 23rd as Chehab was sworn in at 10:58 AM.
+The capital city of Beirut was patrolled by numerous troops and placed under a lockdown for all of the 23rd as Chehab was sworn in at 10:58 a.m.